-This paper studies the relationship between civil conflict and policymaking in Colombia.
-I first show that following rebel attacks with a high number of casualties, both tweets from incumbent politicians, as well as tweets that use a hard-line language, received increased follower engagement relative to other tweets.
-This evidence is consistent with effects previously documented by studies examining the relationship between political violence and voter behaviour, the rally 'round the flag and the increased right-wing support effects.
-In addition, the effects I find dissipate quickly and disappear completely before two weeks from the date of the attacks.
+This paper studied the relationship between civil conflict and policy making in Colombia.
+I first showed that following rebel attacks with a high number of casualties, both tweets from incumbent politicians and tweets that used hard-line language saw follower engagement increase relative to other tweets.
+This evidence is consistent with effects previously documented by studies examining the relationship between political violence and voter behaviour: the rally-'round-the-flag and right-wing-support effects.
+In addition, the effects I found dissipated quickly and disappeared completely within two weeks of the date of the attacks.

-I then examine whether, not just voters, but politicians themselves react to these attacks.
-The analysis is framed in a political economy model of legislative behaviour in which conflict generates both increased support for right-wing (or hard-line) policy positions and rally 'round the flag effects.
-When the incumbent government has a policy position that is right-wing (in the pre-peace process period), that is, to the right of voters' preferences, conflict shocks which move voters' preferences to the right, and rally effects which increase the strength of the incumbent position, both generate increased support for the incumbent party in the legislature.
-On the other hand, if the incumbent government has a relatively left-wing position (in the post-peace process period), conflict shocks which move voters' preferences to the right, and rally effects which increase the strength of the incumbent position, generate opposing forces.
+I then examined whether not just voters but politicians reacted to these attacks.
+The analysis was framed in a political economy model of legislative behaviour in which conflict generates both increased voter support for right-wing (or hard-line) policy positions and a rally-'round-the-flag effect.
+When the incumbent government took a policy position that was relatively right wing (in the pre-peace-process period)-that is, to the right of voters' bliss points- the right-wing-support and the rally-'round-the-flag effects induced by conflict shocks both increased support for the incumbent party in the legislature.
+On the other hand, if the incumbent government had a relatively left-wing position (in the post-peace-process period), the effects countervailed each other.

-I analyze the process of policymaking by using data from politicians' roll-call votes in congress from 2006 to 2015, and studying whether politicians were more likely to vote together with legislators of the incumbent party after conflict events.
-The government of Juan Manuel Santos started peace negotiations with FARC in 2012, but rebel attacks continued as the talks progressed.
-Before this, and especially when Álvaro Uribe was in power, the government had a hard-line policy position which aimed at defeating the rebel group militarily.
-I separate my analysis into two time periods, pre-peace process and post-peace process.
-Before the peace process started, FARC attacks made politicians more likely to align their votes with the incumbent party (by up to 25 percentage points), in the days just after the event.
-As for voters, the effect on politicians dissipated quickly and disappeared around two weeks after the date of the events.
-After the peace process started, there is no significant effect of attacks on politicians' behaviour.
+I analyzed the process of policy making by using data from politicians' roll-call votes in congress from 2006 to 2015 and studying whether politicians were more likely to vote with legislators of the incumbent party after rebel attacks.
+The government of Juan Manuel Santos started peace negotiations with the Revolutionary Armed Forces of Colombia

+(FARC) in 2012, but rebel attacks continued as the talks progressed.
+Before this, especially when Álvaro Uribe was in power, the government took a hard-line policy position which aimed at defeating the rebel group militarily.
+I separated my analysis into two time periods: before the peace process and after the peace process began.
+Before the peace process started, FARC attacks made politicians more likely to align their votes with the incumbent party (by up to 25 percentage points) in the days just after the events.
+As with the effects measured on Twitter, the effect on politicians dissipated quickly and disappeared around two weeks after the date of the events.
+After the peace process started, attacks had no significant effect on politicians' behaviour.

-The non-significant effects after the peace process started mask important heterogeneity across the spectrum of legislators' political positions.
-The effect is in fact relatively unchanged for legislators who are relatively more left-wing.
-On the other hand, the further right a legislator is, the larger the decrease in magnitude for the post-peace process period.
-Consistent with the conceptual framework, the rally 'round the flag and the increased right-wing support effects are more likely to pull legislators in opposite directions the further right their policy ideology is.
-In an additional empirical analysis, I show that during the Santos government, politicians increased their support for the incumbent party relatively more when attacks occurred in months in which the language of his tweets was relatively more right-wing.
-In addition, electoral incentives also appear to be important determinants of politicians' responses following violent attacks.
-The relationship I document, and in particular the increased right-wing support effect, is stronger for politicians who were more electorally vulnerable, and before legislative elections relative to after legislative elections.
+The nonsignificant effects after the peace process started mask important heterogeneity across the spectrum of legislators' political positions.
+The effect was in fact relatively unchanged for legislators who were relatively left wing.
+On the other hand, the further right a legislator was, the larger the decrease in magnitude of the effect in the post-peace-process period.
+Consistent with the conceptual framework, the rally-'round-the-flag and right-wing-support effects were more likely to pull legislators in opposite directions the further right their policy ideology was.
+In an additional empirical analysis, I showed that under the Santos government, politicians increased their support for the incumbent party more when attacks occurred in months in which the language of his tweets was more right wing.
+In addition, electoral incentives also appear to have been important determinants of politicians' responses following violent attacks.
+The relationship I documented, and in particular the right-wing-support effect, was stronger for politicians who were more electorally vulnerable and stronger before legislative elections than after legislative elections.